 a, b and c correspond to the three sides of the geometric figure.

-s is the semi perimeter (find the perimeter divided by two):
+s is the semiperimeter (find the perimeter and divide by two):

-In the case of a right triangle, one of the legs is the base, and the other corresponds to the height.
-This is because it makes it easier to calculate the area.
+In the case of a right triangle, one of the legs is the base and the other corresponds to the height.
+This way it is easier to calculate the area.